-The BadIt is very linear, to the point of almost turning into an "on-rails" shooter.
+The BadMax Payne is a very simple, linear game, almost to the point of turning into an "on-rails" shooter.
 You are typically taken to locations that look "explorable", but upon closer inspection it is revealed that there is only one path to proceed.
 Miraculously locked doors, blocked passages, and other assorted linearity enforcers are everywhere.

-The gameplay is very simple, going back to the old days of shooters when problems were solved with blasting everything you see to pieces.
-Since the game is rather short and there isn't much variety in the enemy design, stylish bullet time kills can get a bit repetitive with the time.
+The gameplay is very basic, going back to the old days of shooters when problems were solved with blasting everything you see to pieces.
+Since the game is rather short and there isn't much variety in the enemy design, stylish bullet time kills can get quite monotonous with the time.

-Max's colorful comments might not be to everyone's taste; some of them try to be too sophisticated, making a strange expression.
+Max's colorful comments may not fit everyone's taste; some of them try to be too sophisticated, making a strange expression.
 Also, Max has a permanent silly grin glued to his face, which makes him look like a maniacally-minded dork.